jandelgado/golang-ci-template/README.md

-# ci-test
+# Go CI template
 ![ci status](https://travis-ci.org/jandelgado/ci-test.svg?branch=master)

 This repository serves as my template for travis-integration of go projects.
 It consists of a `hello, world!` like example in source file `main.go` which gets compiled into binary `ci-test`.
 The `pre-commit` script runs some checks on the code.
+When a new release is created, the released-artifacts are automatically uploaded to github and available on the [release page](https://github.com/jandelgado/ci-test/releases/).

 ## Releasing
 ### recommended client tools